 Whether a home-based business or a big company with multiple locations, each company requires suitable physical resources.

-They include working space, a telephone line, marketing materials, and enough information systems to keep things running smoothly.
+They include a working space, a telephone line, marketing materials, and enough information systems to keep things running smoothly.

 Educational Resources: Industry Skills and Knowledge